List of Kamen Rider Drive characters: Tenjuro Banno

-In the present, Banno manipulates the Kamen Riders to suit his needs and Go into believing he was being held hostage by the Roidmudes before receiving Roidmude 004's help in creating a copy of the Drive Driver called the Banno Driver (バンノドライバー, Banno Doraibā) and stealing Roidmude 006's body to house his mind and turn himself into a Kamen Rider Drive-esque Over-Evolved Roidmude.
+In the present, Banno manipulates the Kamen Riders to suit his needs and Go into believing he was being held hostage by the Roidmudes before receiving Roidmude 004's help in creating an imitation of the Drive Driver called the Banno Driver (バンノドライバー, Banno Doraibā) and stealing Roidmude 006's body to house his mind and turn himself into a Kamen Rider Drive-esque Over-Evolved Roidmude.
 Dubbing himself Gold Drive (ゴルドドライブ, Gorudo Doraibu), Banno attempts to enact a second, worldwide version of the Global Freeze by using himself and three other Roidmudes to power the Sigma Circular.
 However, he is eventually confronted by Go and Chase, with the latter sacrificing himself to help the former destroy Banno's body and the Banno Driver over his pleas for mercy.

+During the events of the web-exclusive crossover series Kamen Rider Outsiders, Banno is revived by Foundation X as a Kamen Rider Drive-esque Humagear called Bronze Drive (ブロンズドライブ, Buronzu Doraibu) before his body is destroyed by Kamen Rider Zein.

 While he was within Brain's tablet, Banno possesses the ability to manipulate data, allowing him to create constructs such as tentacles capable of delivering painful electric shocks and a shield, and heal people infected by Roidmudes.
 As Gold Drive, he possesses ergokinesis and the ability to steal and use the other Riders' Shift Cars, Signal Bikes, and weapons until Rinna Sawagami develops a special data coating to protect the Shift Cars and Signal Bikes.

 Tenjuro Banno is portrayed by Masakazu Morita (森田 成一, Morita Masakazu).